 - Stalin’s Spy in Tokyo, the original German title adds “The Case About Sorge”note : Richard Sorge is in Tokyo, and he works as a spy for Stalin.

-- Many members of The Legion Of Superheroes exhibit this trope.
+- Many members of The Legion Of Superheroes exhibit this trope (in the original version, while the "Reboot" and "Threeboot" retcons deliberately avert it).
 Lightning Lad throws bolts of lightning, Triplicate Girl splits into three separate bodies, Invisible Kid turns invisible, Bouncing Boy bounces, Matter-Eater Lad eats all forms of matter, et cetera.

 - As Gail Simone often reminds people, King Shark is a shark.

 - Godzilla: Gangsters and Goliaths.
 It's a gangster story set in the Godzilla universe, exactly like you'd hope.

 - Godzilla in Hell is exactly what it sounds like: Godzilla blasting things in hell.

 - "Brendan's Pokémon Adventure" is about the main character Brendan going on a Pokémon Adventure.

 - Shinji Just Snaps and Totally Wales on Everything.

 - Fluttershy Has Tea with Jesus There are a lot of fanfics with titles along the lines of "Character Does a Specific Thing."

 - The premise of Total Drama Island, by Gilbert and Sullivan is, "What if Gilbert and Sullivan had written Total Drama Island?